-Leeds Mental Wellbeing Service - LMWS (full launch April 2020 .
+Leeds Mental Wellbeing Service - LMWS (full launch April 2020).
 Confed update for PCN Leadership Teams.

 The new service offers a community mental health offer consisting of both IAPT & Primary Care Mental Health (NEW) & on-line support (NEW).
 The service brings together 8 partners to deliver the service and the GP Confederation is one of those partners providing input to develop the service to work well for practices & PCNs.